-In addition to the one-hour workshops on Saturday, there will be a series of pre-conference two-hour workshop sessions for those interested on Friday afternoon that will consist of intense, personal and practical activities for those willing to get involved directly in the writing process.
-These two-hour workshops will require a modest fee ($40 before October 20, $50 day conference begins) beyond the general registration fee of $90 before October 20 and $100 day of conference.
+In addition to the one-hour workshops on Saturday, we will hold some two-hour pre-conference workshops on Friday afternoon that will consist of intense, personal and practical activities for those willing to get directly involved in the writing process.
+These two-hour workshops will require a modest fee ($40 before October 20, $50 the day the conference begins) beyond the general registration fee of $90 before October 20 and $100 the day of the conference.

 This session is an open discussion led and coordinated by Conference Director/Planner Dr. Jerry Hopkins.
-Each of the participants have attended the conference and other conferences and will share how the conference has benefited and blessed many lives.
-Each participant will share how the conference profited them and helped them in their writing.
+Each panel participant has attended past Christian Writers Conferences at ETBU as well as other writer conferences, and will share how this conference has benefited and blessed many lives.
+Each participant will share how the conference profited and helped them in their writing.
 This session is a good introduction to the many opportunities available the rest of the day.
-Each author has experience in writing and publishing.
-There is a wide-range of ages and experiences in the panel that will provide valuable information and inspiration.
+Each author has experience in writing and publishing, and the wide-range of ages and experiences in the panel will provide valuable information and inspiration.

 FRIDAY PRE-CONFERENCE WORKSHOP - Welcome to the World of Children's Literature: What Writers Need to Know Before They Begin

-This is a two-hour hands-on workshop for writers who would like an introduction to the genre of children's literature, this session will get authors started in the right direction.
-Learn the do's and don'ts of writing for children, as well as the sub-genres within the genre of children's literature.
+This is a two-hour hands-on workshop for writers who would like an introduction to the genre of children's literature and will get authors started in the right direction.
+Learn the do's and don'ts of writing for children, as well as the sub-genres within children's literature.
 Gain insight into the world of publishing and writing for children.
 A question and answer time will be included.